 but everything I learn to do

 appears to break a rule.

-and Other Deep Thoughts published by Meadowbrook Press.
-Illustration © Stephen Carpenter.
+Text © Robert Pottle, reprinted from I’m Allergic to School, published by Meadowbrook Press.
+Illustration © Mike and Carl Gordon.
 Any copying or use of this poem or illustration without consent is unlawful.